-Adjacent to Køge Station and the town centre shopping area, TK Development is building a 34,300 sqm project comprising a retail project of about 19,000 sqm, public service facilities of just under 9,000 sqm, including a town hall and a rehabilitation centre, and residential units of about 6,300 sqm.
+Adjacent to Køge Station and the town centre shopping area, TK Development is building a 34,300 sqm project comprising a retail project of about 19,000 sqm, public service facilities of just under 9,000 sqm, including a town hall and a rehabilitation centre, and residential units totalling about 6,300 sqm.
 In addition, the project comprises parking facilities of about 13,000 sqm.
-The building rights for the town hall and the rehabilitation centre have been sold to Køge Municipality.
+The building rights for the town hall and the rehabilitation centre have been sold to the Municipality of Køge.

-In the context of the 6,300 sqm residential project, TK Development is currently working on the development of about 3,000 sqm of housing units in Rådhusstrædet.
+In the context of the 6,300 sqm residential project, TK Development is currently developing about 3,000 sqm of housing units in Rådhusstrædet.
 A total of 28 residential units will be constructed, consisting of both owner-occupied units and two-storey town houses.
-The pre-completion sale has begun.
-Construction will be carried out in connection with the rest of the project, and the first residential units are expected to be ready for handover at the end of 2017.
+The pre-completion sale has begun, and just under half of the units have been sold.
+Construction is ongoing, and the first residential units are expected to be ready for handover at the end of 2017.